diafelea/frequency/README.md

 For a quick test user credentials can be used: superuser/superuser

-For a local worling copy:
+For a local working copy:

 1. Clone the project using the GitHub repository URL: https://github.com/diafelea/frequency